esp32 module contains functions and classes specifically aimed at

 Noneor a tuple/list of valid Pin objects. level should be

 Configure whether non-RTC GPIO pin configuration is retained during deep-sleep mode for held pads. enable should be a boolean value.

 Read the raw value of the internal temperature sensor, returning an integer.

 Returns information about the ESP-IDF heap memory regions.
 One of them contains the MicroPython heap and the others are used by ESP-IDF, e.g., for network buffers and other data.
 This data is useful to get a sense of how much memory is available to ESP-IDF and the networking stack in particular.
 It may shed some light on situations where ESP-IDF operations fail due to allocation failures.
-The information returned is not useful to troubleshoot Python allocation failures, use

 The capabilities parameter corresponds to ESP-IDF’s